 REVIEW | Why there's lots to like about the VW Golf 1.4 TSI Life Plus

 Tired of endless crossover SUVs?
-Then Wolfsburg's littlest Golf might be what you're looking for, writes Thomas Falkiner
+Then Wolfsburg's littlest Golf might be what you're looking for

 Image: Thomas Falkiner